JibachhhMahto764/java-for-beginners/README.md

 ## Contributing

-Please read CONTRIBUTING.md(https://github.com/JibachhhMahto764/java-for-beginner) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-See also the list of contributors(https://github.com/JibachhhMahto764/java-for-beginner) who participated in this project.

 ## Acknowledgments